The Man in the Shadows

 “[His time in the States] showed a level of interest and commitment to progressive politics that people were looking for,” says the senior Beehive source.
 “It also gave him a head start in the kind of campaign techniques which we were starting to pick up from the Obama campaign and the Australian Labor Party.”

-He was hired as a policy adviser and began a rapid climb upwards, halted only by the bitter factionalism which pervaded the party during David Cunliffe’s leadership in the mid-2010s, during which time he left to work as a lobbyist for New Zealand Rugby.
+He was hired as a policy adviser and began a rapid climb upwards, halted only by the bitter factionalism which pervaded the party during David Cunliffe’s leadership in the mid-2010s, during which time he left to work as a lobbyist for the New Zealand Racing Board.
 In 2017, after Jacindamania and a surprising deal with Peters’ NZ First allowed Labour to form a government, Nahna returned to the Beehive to help ease the transition.

 By early 2018, as the prime minister’s team took on a semblance of certainty, Nahna had become the deputy chief of staff under Munro, a veteran political operative who had previously worked as Helen Clark’s chief press secretary.

 It’s difficult to get much insight into Nahna’s progression through Labour, since the people who know it best are the ones least willing to talk.
 Questions to veteran Labour strategists are typically met with silence.